samfisherirl/Github.ahk-API-for-AHKv2/README.md

 ; object := Gitub(Username, Repository)

 git.Download(A_ScriptDir "\release.zip")
-;object.Download("localpath", OptionalURL := http://github.com....AssetUrl.zip)
+; object.Download("localpath", OptionalURL := http://github.com....AssetUrl.zip)
-;Downloads the first, latest release file
+; Downloads the first, latest release file
 ; Releases have designated extensions (zip/exe)
 ; if a mismatch is provided, the method will overwrite the users extension.